Holonomy restrictions from the curvature operator of the second kind: Introduction

 \section{Introduction}

 The holonomy group of a Riemannian manifold was introduced by \'E. Cartan, who used it as a tool to classify symmetric spaces \cite{CartanUneClasseRemarquableRiemann}.
-For a general Riemannian manifold, the Ambrose-Singer theorem \cite{AmbroseSingerATheoremOnHolonomy} computes the holonomy algebra using curvature.
-In particular, the curvature operator
+In particular, the curvature operator of any Riemannian manifold